 While public companies get most of the press, Canada’s private employers are doing their share of heavy lifting when it comes to building businesses, creating jobs and tapping new markets worldwide for their products and services.

 To recognize these often underappreciated achievements, Grant Thornton LLP, in partnership with The Canadian Chamber of Commerce, created the Private Business Growth Award.
-Now in its third year, the annual accolade honors some of the country’s fastest growing and most innovative private enterprises.
+Now in its third year, the annual accolade honours some of the country’s fastest growing and most innovative private enterprises.

-The winner of the 2015 award, Global Relay Communications Inc. of Vancouver, and nine other finalists were honored Wednesday, Nov.
+The winner of the 2015 award, Global Relay Communications Inc. of Vancouver, and nine other finalists were honoured Wednesday, Nov.
 25 at a gala dinner at the Design Exchange in downtown Toronto.
 “We’re proud to celebrate the achievements of all of these successful companies,” says Phil Noble, Grant Thornton’s executive partner and CEO, who presented the award.
 “They have all shown what can be done with far-reaching vision, creative leadership and product innovation.”

 Global Relay uses proprietary software to store and manage vast amounts of data in a private cloud for 20,000 customers in 90 countries, including 22 of the world’s top banks.
 The software allows for fast retrieval of archived communication – such as e-mail, text messaging and social media – as well as helping clients meet regulatory and surveillance needs.